fdilke/scala-exps/TO-DO.md

 ? generate the dihedral group of order 4
 ? have a concept of: convex combination in a segue acting on 'transformables'

+fix Titanic and other classes that use assertResult.
+Expunge it

 ## Databases

 HyperSQL / Slick